 Each year, I choose and plan a location that will fit all of our ability levels.
 We are not hard core and you don’t need to be.
 You can find great remote spots that don’t require a strenuous journey.
-Current day, my tribe ranges in age from 49-54 so I try to find something no more than 4-5 miles out = 9-10 miles RT.
+I try to find something no more than 4-5 miles out = 9-10 miles RT.
 Because this was going to be a first time trip for them, I had to make sure it wasn’t so hard or unpleasant that they never wanted to do it again.
 My goal was to make sure they fell in love with the experience.

 TIPS For Your First Adventure: